-In this article, I am going to discuss Variables in Python with examples.
+In this article, I am going to discuss Variables in Python with Examples.
 Please read our previous article where we discussed Naming Conventions in Python.
 At the end of this article, you will understand the following pointers in detail.

-- What is variable?
+- What is a variable in python?

 - Properties of variable

 - Invalid cases for variables

 - Multiple variables in n single line

 - Single value for multiple